demisto/content/Packs/LogPoint_SIEM_Integration/Integrations/LogPoint_SIEM_Integration/README.md

 * Retrieve incidents using available filters.
 * Get data of particular incidents, their state, user, and user groups.
 * Resolve, Close, Re-open, Re-assign, and add comments to the incidents.
-* Act accordingly to the incidents using LogPoint provided and/or custom playbooks.
+* Act accordingly to the incidents using LogPoint provided or custom playbooks.
+* Use commands to get logs from LogPoint’s devices and repos

 ## Configure LogPoint on Cortex XSOAR